samsquire/autoscaler/docs/index.rst

 Use `autoscaler init` to place configuration file `autoscaler.ini` into `/etc/autoscaler/autoscaler.ini`

 - Create an AWS command used for scaling up.
-- Place your AWS credentials
+- Place your AWS credentials /etc/autoscaler/autoscaler.ini
 - Place the SSH command to log into HAProxy
 - Place the comma separated list of HAProxy servers
+- Update ``/etc/autoscaler/haproxy.cfg``

 Installation
 ===========

-Autoscaler needs to be installed on your Haproxy instance and all your machines that you will be scaling up.
+Autoscaler needs to be installed on your Haproxy instance and all your application server machines that you will be scaling up.

 .. code-block:: console